zmalone/chef-web-docs/source/quickstart/chef-repo/_prerequisite_steps.md

     [WARN] These files are **your** credentials to the the Chef Server - do not share them with anyone else!

+    If you are unsure of where to find these files, watch the [screencast on managing .pem files](https://learnchef.opscode.com/screencasts/manage-pem-files/).

 1. Clone the `chef-repo` into the `Development` folder from github.
 In Terminal:

         $ mkdir ~/Development